pcaly626/kp_api/README.md

 ## Lesson 4 - Models

+1. create a new app called `sinapore_districts`

+2. There will be a new app.
+Inside go to the `models.py` file and create this model,

+`class SinaporeDistrict(models.Model):
+    name = models.CharField(max_length=50)
+    year = models.CharField(max_length=4)
+    population = models.IntegerField()`

+3. Add a url and view

+These will be a placeholder for a future view in the next lesson.

+a.
+Here create a file called `urls.py` and add this content inside

+`
+from django.urls import path
+from . import views

+urlpatterns = [
+    path('', views.index)
+]
+`
+b.
+Create a index function to render the new html webpage

+`
+from django.shortcuts import render from django.http import JsonResponse

+# Create your views here.
+def index(request):
+    return JsonResponse({'test':True})
+`

+4. Add this app to the project like the last lesson

+a.
+Install helloworld app to the django project

+In config/settings.py add an entry to the `INSTALLED_APPS` variable

+`
+INSTALLED_APPS = [
+    'django.contrib.admin',
+    'django.contrib.auth',
+    'django.contrib.contenttypes',
+    'django.contrib.sessions',
+    'django.contrib.messages',
+    'django.contrib.staticfiles',
+    'backend',
+    'helloworld',
+    'singapore_districts',
+]`

+b.
+Add a basename for helloworld app for project

+Navigate to config/urls.py and add a unique basename to the urlpatterns variable

+`
+urlpatterns = [
+    path('admin/', admin.site.urls),
+    path('api/', include('backend.urls')),
+    path('hello/', include('helloword.urls')),
+    path('hello/', include('singapore_districts.urls')),
+]
+`
+5. Migrate the Model to the database

+Using Django's command line interface (CLI) there are 2 commands that will create the table in the database.

+`python manage.py makemigrations singapore_districts`

+This will prepare our model to be added to the database

+`python manage.py migrate singapore_districts`

+This will create the table in the database

+6. Check the table

+Django has a adminstrator page to handle database tables.
+First we need to create a superuser to access the table.

+`python manage.py createsuperuser`

+Follow the prompts.
+Then navigate to the admin link.

+`127.0.0.1:8000/admin`

+Type in the credientials for the superuser and view the Signapore District table

+## Lesson 5 - Get Data from Views

+ - populate the database using a script
+ - create a view that returns the data.
 ## Lesson 5 - Connecting to a Exteranl API
 ## Lesson 6 - Rendering Data